 There was no shortage of positive influence for Alan Smiley.
 His parents taught him appreciation and generosity at a young age.
 His father’s personal motto, “If it’s worth doing, it is worth doing the right way” is a philosophy Alan tries to uphold in all aspects of his life.
 They had the dedication and caring to reinforce it each and every day.
 The gifts they gave him, combined with what he learned from Charlie Belton, created an Alan Smiley who sees serving the community as a responsibility.
 As a citizen, Alan takes his obligation to care for his fellow man and woman extremely seriously.
 He holds a personal philosophy that health, happiness and success all greatly depend on the connection we have to our neighbors.
 That responsibility to make strong connections is why Alan chose to be a teacher.
 In working with the next generations of citizens, he impacts society while helping children and youth understand their important role in the world.

 Alan’s community service knew few limits, though.
 In addition to teaching, he has worked with Habitat for Humanity (14 years), Capitol Hill Community Services (7 years), and The Challenge Foundation (6 years involved + 2 years on the advisory board).
-He is now the Head of School at St. Anne’s Episcopal, and focuses his community caring energies on making The Challenge Foundation a success in Denver.
+He is the former Head of School at St. Anne’s Episcopal, and focuses his community caring energies on making The Challenge Foundation a success in Denver.
 Alan wants to be some other kid’s Charlie Belton.
 Correction: Alan wants to be an infinite number of kids’ Charlie Belton.
 Through Challenge, he encourages low-income, high-achieving students to see, embrace and harness their incredible potential.
 He knows from experience that every child deserves the care, support and opportunity to realize their full potential.